This is the most haunted city on earth.

 But we don’t just do public ghost walks.
 We run a ton of private walks.
 If you want a private Ghost Walk – or any other London Walk for that matter – it’s eezy peezy as well.
 Just give Fiona or Noel a ring on 020 7624 3978 – or email us at email@example.com – and we’ll set it up for you and make it happen.

 You go private you can have whichever walk you want whenever you want it – you don’t have to cleave to the public walks schedule.
-We’ll suit your conenience, tailor it to your requirements.
+We’ll suit your convenience, tailor it to your requirements.
 You want it with pubs stops, no problem.
 You want it longer – or shorter – no problem.
 You want it with special effects – no problem.
 You want it with a guide in costume – no problem.
 Well, you get the idea.
-And what’s perhaps most of all to the point, we’ll make certain the guide--group “fit” is well nigh perfect.
+And what’s perhaps most of all to the point, we’ll make certain the guide–group “fit” is well-nigh perfect.

 Goes without saying that a private London Walk – with a world class guide – makes a brilliant – and unusual – Christmas present or birthday gift for a partner, family member, friend or colleague.

-*In the London Walks Summer season (which runs from May 1 – October 31) we do a ghost walk every single night.
+*In the London Walks Summer season (which runs from May 1 – October 31) we do a ghost walk every single night (except Thursday).
 In the London Walks Winter Season (which runs from November 1 – April 30) we pare it back a little bit in the dead of winter, but not very much.

-The Winter Programme exceptions to the every single night rule of thumb are as follows: The Tuesday night Ghosts of the Old City walk does not take place in January or February.
-The Wednesday night Ghosts, Gaslight & Guinness walk does not take place in December or January.
-The Thursday night Apparitions, Alleyways & Ale does not take place in January.
+The Winter Programme exceptions to the every single night rule of thumb are as follows: The Tuesday night London Horror Story walk does not take place in January, February or March.
+The Wednesday night Ghosts, Gaslight & Guinness walk does not take place in December, January or February.
+The Thursday night Apparitions, Alleyways & Ale does not take place in January or February.

 The only other exceptions are, every year: Dec.
-24 & Dec.
+24 and Dec.
 25. We never run a Ghost walk on Christmas Eve or Christmas Night.
 And as for New Year’s Eve and New Year’s Day – it depends on the night of the week they fall on.
 In 2018 the West End Ghost walk will not take place on Dec.
 31.

 And the Halloween Season ghostings more than makes up for the Winter season lacunae when the ghosts are hibernating.
 Bears repeating, there’s a whole lot of extra ghost walks come Halloween Season.
 On October 31st itself we’re out in force – there are always at least three, sometimes four or even five different ghost walks on Halloween night itself.
 Click on Oct.
 31 on the Calendar to see what’s on the menu for any given Halloween night.
-And most every London Walks guide is out there ghost busting away.
-Ghost busting indeed: with London Walks – and only with London Walks – there are guaranteed ghosts on most of our Halloween Ghost Walks!
+And most every London Walks guide is out there ghostbusting away.
+Ghostbusting indeed: with London Walks – and only with London Walks – there are guaranteed ghosts on most of our Halloween Ghost Walks!